daniels-gym-of-coding/HKEX_IPO_Agent/README.md

 for each file, the specific prompt would be used to extract certain information.<br>

-## Summarize, Reflect
+## Zip filing analysis

-The agent then would collect all those extracted information and summarize.<br>
+The agent would zip up all filing analysis results.

-The agent would reflect on the draft summary and generate the final summary.<br>
+## Doubao Prompt